Abhudeep/Udiddit-a-social-news-aggregator/README.md

 # Part II: Create the DDL for your new schema
 Once you’ve taken the time to think about your new schema, write the DDL for it in the space provided here:

+# Part III: Migrate the provided data
+Write the DML to migrate the current data in bad_posts and bad_comments to your new database schema: